727yubin/WiiSlides/README.md

 # WiiSlides
-Use your Wii Remote as a clicker for presentations.
+Use your Wii Remote as a clicker for presentations on linux.
+For Windows please follow the link in the "To Do" section at the bottom.

 ## Requirements: